 1st-gen: The company released the first Echo Plus in 2017.
 Its design was similar to the original Echo (they are difficult to tell apart at a glance).
 For this version, the primary benefit was the addition of the Zigbee smart home communication protocol.
 The Echo Plus also sported a line out to send audio to another speaker and improved drivers for better sound.

 2nd-gen: In 2018, the Echo Plus arrived and had the same redesign as the Echo third-gen model.
 However, Amazon decided that Zigbee and improved drivers were something it could incorporate into the primary Echo line, and the Echo Plus was dropped from circulation.

 Amazon felt that some users were looking for a smart speaker that was smaller and more portable than the Echo, something that could be used up close.
 Enter the Echo Dot, which has all the same Alexa features as the Echo but inside a much smaller, puck-like speaker.

-1st Gen: The first generation of the Echo Dot was released in spring 2016 and specifically designed for smaller spaces than the original Echo.
+1st-gen: The first generation of the Echo Dot was released in spring 2016 and was specifically designed for smaller spaces than the original Echo.

-2nd Gen: In fall 2016, Amazon followed up the Echo Dot with the 2nd-gen model.
-This version featured the ability for Echo Dots to work together for shared sound, and received a price drop.
+2nd-gen: In fall 2016, Amazon followed up the Echo Dot with the 2nd-generation model.
+This version featured the ability for Echo Dots to work together for shared sound, and it received a price drop.

-4th Gen: In 2020, a new Echo Dot was released to completely revolutionize the line.
-The new model was a smaller version of the orb-like 4th-gen Echo, but cost half the price.
+4th-gen: In 2020, a new Echo Dot was released to completely revolutionize the line.
+The new model was a smaller version of the orb-like 4th-gen Echo and cost half the price.

 Smart speakers eventually evolved into smart displays — which are essentially smart speakers with a touchscreen that can display information, video chats, and videos or shows, as well as offer more direct control, among other features.
 Amazon was one of the first companies to release a smart display in the form of the Echo Show, another line that has changed dramatically over the years.